saeedalig/flask-app/README.md

 ## Introduction
-In ABC organization, one of the most critical challenges hindering software development and delivery process is the lack of end-to-end automation.
+In ABC organization, one of the most critical challenges hindering software development and delivery process is the lack of **End-to-End Automation**.
 The absence of a streamlined, automated workflow is impacting organization's efficiency, quality, and competitiveness.
 The organization currently relies heavily on manual processes and lacks a comprehensive end-to-end automation strategy for software development and delivery pipeline.
 This has resulted in several key issues:
 - Manual, Error-Prone Workflows
 - Inconsistent Testing and Quality Assurance
 - Slow-Release Cycles